 Hours after firing at Bollywood director’s Juhu home, four arrested from Pune

-The accused were intercepted by Pune police based on a tip-off from Mumbai police, and handed over to the Mumbai crime branch which is investigating the case, Pune police commissioner Amitesh Kumar told reporters
+The four men were among five suspects intercepted by Pune police based on a tip-off from Mumbai police

 Hours after unidentified assailants fired five rounds outside a 10-storeyed building in Juhu owned by Bollywood director Rohit Shetty, four young men were arrested for allegedly abetting the attack.